prfmodel.models.impulse

 Parameters:

 • parameters (pandas.DataFrame) – Dataframe with columns containing different model parameters and rows containing parameter values for different batches.
-Must contain the columns shape, rate, and shift.
+Must contain the columns delay, dispersion, undershoot, u_dispersion, and ratio.

 • dtype (str, optional) – The dtype of the prediction result.
 If None (the default), uses the dtype from prfmodel.utils.get_dtype().